joric/oneliners/README.md

 ### Why Python

-Python code almost always shorter than code in other languages.
-There are exceptions though.
+Python code almost always shorter than code in other languages and has more libraries.
+There are few exceptions.

 * https://leetcode.com/problems/k-th-symbol-in-grammar